phamcongthuy/challenge/_learn/national-council-of-jewish-women-los-angeles.markdown

   issue of sexual violence.

-  With the support of NCJW|LA staff, the teens researched and wrote a script for a workshop they call The Talk Project.
+  With the support of NCJWLA staff, the teens researched and wrote a script for a workshop they call The Talk Project.